obsidianmd/obsidian-help/en/Editing and formatting/Advanced formatting syntax.md

 The vertical bars on either side of the table are optional.

 Cells don't need to be perfectly aligned with the columns.
-Each header row must have at least two hyphens.
+Each header row must have at least one hyphen.

 ```md
 First name | Last name